 Mark Feierstein is a Senior Advisor with ASG’s Americas practice, where he advises clients on entry and growth strategies throughout the region.

 Mr. Feierstein has more than three decades of experience in the public and private sectors.
 Most recently, he served in the Biden administration as Acting Deputy Administrator at the U.S. Agency for International Development.
 During the Obama administration, Mr. Feierstein was Special Assistant to the President and Senior Director for Western Hemisphere Affairs on the National Security Council.
 In that role, he helped orchestrate the President's historic trips to Cuba and Argentina, coordinated an increase in U.S. assistance to Central America, developed the Peace Colombia initiative, and led other efforts to deepen U.S. relationships across the Western Hemisphere.
 Before joining the White House, he served as Assistant Administrator for Latin America and the Caribbean at USAID.

 In the Clinton administration, Mr. Feierstein worked at the State Department as Special Assistant to the U.S. Ambassador to the Organization of American States and at USAID as a Senior Advisor for elections.

-Outside of government, Mr. Feierstein was a principal at Greenberg Quinlan Rosner, an international political consulting firm, where he conducted public opinion research and designed communications strategies for political candidates and multinational companies.
+Outside of government, Mr. Feierstein has conducted public opinion research for multinational companies and political figures throughout the world.
 He also served at the National Democratic Institute as Director for Latin America and the Caribbean.